Tiny and Crew: The Crew

 Tiny was a huge yellow yeti (Known in the series as a Wigasaurus) Tiny had bright blue hair and was known for being larger the life.
 Tiny had a fixed age of just five years in the show.
 Tiny could not speak any English but as children would see he loved to learn new things about life.
 Tiny was joined by Dog, a puppet dog who loved nothing more than bones and playing hide and seek.
 Arabella, a puppet frog who would sometimes come across a little bossy but loved to try new things.
 The buddets, flowers who were known for their singing.
 It was not until the last series that they were seen to come alive.
 Tiny was joined by presenters Sarah Davison and Sophie Aldred (Sophie Socket.)
 Sophie left the show in 1996 to focus on presenting Words and Pictures for the BBC.
 And later to play the role of 'Mini the magician' in the ITV series Zzzap!
 She was replaced by Sarah.
-In 1999, the presenters role was dropped and a lifelike doll called Tammy (Tam) was introduced.
+The series continued to air in re-runs between 1997 and 1999 when it moved to Living TV, with both Sophie and Sarah's episodes running simultaneously.
+In 2000, the programme was given a major revamp with several changes and the presenters role was dropped.
+A life -sized doll called Tammy (Tam) was then introduced.
+A new updated theme tune was created alongside a slightly new set.
+All the original music was reworked or changed.
+Gillie Robic took over as Arabella's puppeteer and voice.